Syn.: Cornus mascula Zorn, Cornus vernalis Salisb., Macrocarpinus mas (L.) Nakai

 Cornus mas

-Distribution: Southern and Central Europe, Ukraine, Caucasus, Southwestern Asia.
+Distribution: Southern and Central Europe, Ukraine, Caucasus, southwestern Asia.

-Habitat: Grows on bushy slopes and edges of woods, from lowlands to foothills.
+Ecology: Grows on bushy slopes and edges of woods, from lowlands to foothills.
+Blooms from March to April.

 Description: Shrub or small tree, 2–6 m high.
 The leaves are shortly petiolate, opposite, ovate to elliptic.
-The flowers are yellow, flowers before leaves unfold – from March to April.
+The flowers are yellow, it blooms before the leaves unfold.
 The fruit is an oblong-ovoid red drupe.

 Use: Cultivated in the parks and gardens, the fruits are used medicinally.